 San Diego Trolley, Inc. (SDTI) is procuring 47 Light Rail Vehicles (LRVs) known as SD10 (Car Nos.
 5046 to 5091) to replace the current SD-100 models cars which will be retired from revenue service.
 The procurement process began in September 2020 with an expected schedule completion and acceptance of all 47 LRVs by Summer 2025.
 As Siemens cars are delivered on-site to the SDTI Yard, they will undergo commissioning and dynamics tests.
 Staff will participate in the acceptance testing throughout the procurement process.
-To date, 38 of 47 LRVs have been accepted.
+To date, 43 of 47 LRVs have been accepted.

-Orange Line Improvement Project - Phase 1:
+Orange Line Improvement Project - Phase 1 and 2:

-SDMTS submitted the Safety Certification Plan in December 2024 for Commission Review and Approval as required by General Order 164-D. The scope of the Orange Line Improvements - Phase 1 project consists of the following upgrades to: trackwork (crossovers, power operated turnouts, power switch machines), overhead catenary system (new single crossovers, conversion of existing manual crossovers to power), signal and communications (replacement of existing relay logic locations to vital microprocessor, train detection system and crossing warning system replacement, installation of twenty-two (22) train control/crossing instrument enclosures along right-of-way).
+SDMTS submitted a draft Safety Certification Plan in January 2025 for Commission Review and Approval as required by General Order 164-F. The scope of the Orange Line Improvements - is split into two phases and consists of the following upgrades to: trackwork (crossovers, power operated turnouts, power switch machines), overhead catenary system (new single crossovers, conversion of existing manual crossovers to power), signal and communications (replacement of existing relay logic locations to vital microprocessor, train detection system and crossing warning system replacement, installation of twenty-two (22) train control/crossing instrument enclosures along right-of-way).

-The project location is on the existing MTS Trolley Orange Line between the 32nd & Commercial Station in the City of San Diego and Massachusetts Station in the City of Lemon Grove.
+The project location is on the existing MTS Trolley Orange Line between the 32nd & Commercial Station in the City of San Diego and Massachusetts Station in the City of Lemon Grove to El Cajon Transit Center Station in City of El Cajon.
 The new systems and equipment will be installed on the existing operating trolley line with limited passenger service interruption throughout construction, installation, and testing.
 To meet this requirement, the project has been divided into four distinct segments along the 6-mile alignment.
 SDMTS expects to begin construction by Summer 2025.